shaik1002/biggitlabbomb/doc/api/runners.md

 ## List project's runners

-List all runners available in the project, including from ancestor groups and [any allowed instance runners](../ci/runners/runners_scope.md#enable-instance-runners-for-a-project).
+List all runners available in the project, including from ancestor groups and [any allowed shared runners](../ci/runners/runners_scope.md#enable-instance-runners-for-a-project).

 Prerequisites: